 Rhus aromatica ‘Gro-low’

-When the leaves and stems of this small shrub are crushed, the plant releases oils with a sharp, spicy fragrance.
+When crushed, the leaves and stems of this small shrub release oils with a sharp, spicy fragrance.

-This perennial grass grows in fluffy rounded globes, with wispy thin blades that have the soft texture of long hair in winter.
+This perennial grass grows in fluffy rounded globes, with wispy thin blades that have the soft texture of long silky hair.

 Hydrangea quercifolia ‘Alice’